onyxring/orcsAsync/README.md

 Adds support for asynchronous code in Roll20 Sheetworkers

 ### What this script is addressing:
-Sheetworkers currently lose the character's context with asynchronous callbacks.
+In the vanilla version of Roll20 platform, Sheetworkers currently lose the character's context with asynchronous callbacks.
 For example, the following straightforward code *should* log a character's STR attribute every ten seconds:

 ```
 on("sheet:opened", ()=>{